-Moreover, given the posture, they symbolized the right attitude to have before God.
+Moreover, given the posture, they symbolized the right attitude before God.
 Kneeling and reverent.

-According to a Christian legend, when Jesus for the umpteenth time fell on the way to Golgotha, he clung to the branches of a Willow in order to rise up again.
+According to a Christian legend, when Jesus for the umpteenth time fell on the way to Golgotha, he clung to its branches to rise up again.

 Since then this tree took on the meaning of pain and tears.
 In the medieval period, willow was linked to female divinities and witches, and it was believed that it had the power to emanate evil spells.

-In the East, however, the willow trees have always had positive symbolism.
-In fact, they represented immortality, eternity, and spirituality.
+In the East, however, they have always had positive symbolism.
+They represented immortality, eternity, and spirituality.

 A Few Amazing Legends about a Weeping Willow

-Various fables have arisen around its origins, belonging to all ages and religions.
-For this reason, it is not possible to unambiguously outline the legendary origin of the weeping willow.
+Various fables have arisen around their origins, belonging to all ages and religions.
+For this reason, it is impossible to outline this tree’s legendary origin unambiguously.

 Now let’s see some of the most common legends.

 The inexperienced and naive willow was convinced and abandoned the fence, going to settle where the snake had advised.
-The snake spent the whole day covering the roots of the willow, claiming he wanted what’s best for him.
+The snake covered the roots the whole day, claiming he wanted what was best for him.

 But in reality, a snake had brought the willow to a place where the sun never beamed and no water flowed.
-And this is how branches of the willow subsided forever and it never stopped crying.
+And this is how its branches subsided forever and it never stopped crying.

-The myths around the willow tree are very numerous and many of them are born in far east Asia and Japan, where the tree comes from.
+The myths around this tree are very numerous and many of them are born in far east Asia and Japan, where the tree comes from.